ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 # Managing file shares
 {: #file-storage-managing}

-Manage file shares that you created.
+Manage the file shares that you created.
 You can rename a file.
 You can increase its capacity and modify its IOPS.
 You can add mount targets to a file share, mount, and unmount a file share from virtual server instances.
 You can rename or delete a mount target, and you can delete a file share.
 {: shortdesc}

 {{site.data.keyword.filestorage_vpc_short}} service requires IAM permissions for role-based access control.
-For example, to create a file share, you need to at least editor permissions.
+For example, to create a file share, you need to have at least editor permissions.
 For more information, see the [required permissions](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls) for file shares.
 {: requirement}

 ## File share lifecycle states and replication status
 {: #file-storage-vpc-status}

 During its lifecycle and normal operations, a file share can be in various states.
-These states can be observed in UI, from the CLI, or with the API.
+These states can be observed in the UI, from the CLI, or with the API.

 Lifecycle state: